Aria-L06/project/README.md

-# LncRNA-MiRNA Interaction Prediction Based on Multi-source Heterogeneous Graph Neural Network and Mul-ti-level Attention Mechanism
+# LncRNA-MiRNA Interaction Prediction Based on Multi-source Heterogeneous Graph Neural Network and Multi-level Attention Mechanism

 ## Overview
 The code for paper "LncRNA-MiRNA Interaction Prediction Based on Multi-source Heterogeneous Graph Neural Network and Mul-ti-level Attention Mechanism".
 The repository is organized as follows: